Gheorghe Clime

-Gheorghe Clime (b.
-Oancea, 1889 – d.
-Râmnicu Sărat, 1939) was a Romanian fascist politician, founding member of the Iron Guard, and president of its electoral wing, Totul pentru Țară.
+Gheorghe Clime (1889 – 22 September 1939) was a Romanian fascist politician, leading member of the Iron Guard, and president of its electoral wing, Totul pentru Țară.

 Early life

 Gheorghe Clime was born in 1889 in Oancea, Covurlui County (today Galați County), a commune in the historic region of Moldavia.
 He graduated from the Școală Superioară de Silvicultură (Academy of Silviculture) in Brănești, Ilfov County, a city located about 25km from the Romanian capital, Bucharest, where he trained as a forestry engineer.
 Following this, he was licensed in law, and practiced as a lawyer in Domnești, Argeș County.